glassoboe/Spiri_Public/README.md

 ### Install different components independently

 If you have installed using a script you dont need to do this.
+If you already have ROS and Gazebo installed jump to "Get the Simulator" section.

 - Install ROS